pkdone/practical-mongodb-aggregations-book/src/guides/explain.md

  * The first stage of the database optimised version of the pipeline is an _internal_ `$cursor` stage, regardless of the order you placed the pipeline stages in.
 The `$cursor` _runtime_ stage is always the first action executed for any aggregation.
 Under the covers, the aggregation engine re-uses the MQL query engine to perform a 'regular' query against the collection, with a filter based on the aggregation's `$match` contents.
 The aggregation runtime uses the resulting query cursor to pull batches of records.
 This is similar to how a client application with a MongoDB driver uses a query cursor when remotely invoking an MQL query to pull batches.
 As with a normal MQL query, the regular database query engine will try to use an index if it makes sense.
 In this case an index is indeed leveraged, as is visible in the embedded  `$queryPlanner` metadata, showing the `"stage" : "IXSCAN"` element and the index used, `"indexName" : "customer_id_1"`.

  * To further optimise the aggregation, the database engine has collapsed the `$sort` and `$limit` into a single _special internal sort stage_ which can perform both actions in one go.
-In this circumstance, during the sorting process, the aggregation engine only has to track the three currently known youngest person records in memory.
-It does not have to hold the whole data set in memory when sorting, which may otherwise be resource prohibitive, requiring more RAM than is available.
+In this situation, during the sorting process, the aggregation engine only has to track the current three most expensive orders in memory.
+It does not have to hold the whole data set in memory when sorting, which may otherwise be resource prohibitive in many scenarios, requiring more RAM than is available.

 You might also want to see the _execution stats_ part of the explain plan.
 The specific new information shown in `executionStats`, versus the default of `queryPlanner`, is identical to the [normal MQL explain plan](https://docs.mongodb.com/manual/tutorial/analyze-query-plan/) returned for a regular `find()` operation.
 Consequently, for aggregations, similar principles to MQL apply for spotting things like "have I used the optimal index?" and "does my data model lend itself to efficiently processing this query?".